netsells/gulp/README.md

 # Gulp
 Netsells custom gulp file.
-This module is intended to speed up development by tasks consistent, as well as providing documentation and source control as improvements are made.
+This module is intended to speed up development by making tasks consistent, as well as providing documentation and source control as improvements are made.

 More tasks will be added eventually, as well as improvements in performance.